Ahnaf-nub/Customer-Feedback/README.md

 Key elements live in `src/main.cpp`:

-- Audio capture: uses UNIHIKER K10’s codec via I2S (legacy API).
+- Audio capture: uses UNIHIKER K10’s codec via I2S.
 Stereo frames are down‑mixed to mono (left channel) at 16 kHz.
 - Feature pipeline: sample buffer passed into Edge Impulse `run_classifier` with MFE features compiled into the library.
 - TFT UI: a minimal on‑device dashboard draws a label/score bar chart and shows the board IP along the top.
 - Wi‑Fi + Web dashboard: